-Learn about the auction results of the ten Panini blockchain cards from the Week 1 release.
+Learn about the auction results of the ten Panini National Treasures Blockchain cards from the Week 1 release.

 Panini America has set a major landmark by releasing ten sports cards that are unique one-of-one collectibles that come in two forms - a physical copy and a non-fungible token on a private Panini blockchain.
-In the first week, Panini released ten of these blockchain cards.
+In the first week, Panini released ten of these 2019 Panini National Treasures Blockchain cards.
 These cards were auctioned using the Dutch auction format.
 The bidding began at a whopping $100,000 for each card.
 This number was greatly criticized, although the Dutch auction format itself has been done for other unique blockchain collectibles before.

 The first of these Panini Blockchain cards to sell was a Kobe Bryant One-of-One card styled after Panini’s highly popular National Treasures set.
 It features both an autograph and an NBA Logoman patch.
 The final sales price was $61,714 on January 8th, 2020!
 This is a much higher price than many collectors anticipated, and perhaps the trigger was pulled due to FOMO (Fear of Missing Out).

 The next three sales came close together three other sales.
 But, the next three cards sold for a mere fraction of the Kobe Bryant card.
 The second card to sell was a dual auto/dual Logoman patch Ja Morant/Rui Hachimura card, for a final sales price of $3,591.85 on January 10th, 2020.
 That is a much more reasonable price it would seem for this one-of-one card, especially when compared to its physical counterparts.